acedryden/school_research_project/README.md

 - Each coder will be responsible for specific visualizations

 Team Members:
-Amy: @acedryden
+- Alessandro: @AleMori22
-Alessandro: @AleMori22
+- Amy: @acedryden
-Arti: @Artib03
+- Arti: @Artib03
-Khemaka: @Khemaka14
+- Khemaka: @Khemaka14

 Tools Used:
 - PostgreSQL and Render Server for data storage and transformation